neodix42/ton-docker-ctrl-neodix/README.md

 This is the simplest and the quickest way to set up and start the TON validator.
 It will use a historical dump of data to speed up the initial sync process.
 It will not start validation unless you top up the wallet.
-This command will create two docker volumes `ton-work` and `mytoncore`.
+Below docker-compose commands will create two docker volumes `ton-work` and `mytoncore`.
 The first one will contain the blockchain data, and the second - MyTonCtrl settings and most importantly, wallets' data.
 Real paths of these volumes can be found using `docker volume inspect <volume-name>` command.

 We recommend changing default Docker volumes' location, since the blockchain's data can grow rapidly,